earthly/website/blog/_posts/2021-07-28-vscode-make.md

 sidebar:
   nav: "makefile"
 topic: make
+last_modified_at: 2023-04-17
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vAS4R5P0Orc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster using containerization.
+This article is about using `make` and a `Makefile` in VS Code.
+If you're interested in a different approach to building and packaging software then [check us out](/).**

 Microsoft announced [recently](https://devblogs.microsoft.com/cppblog/now-announcing-makefile-support-in-visual-studio-code/) a new Visual Studio Code extension to handle Makefiles.
 This extension provides a set of commands to the editor that will facilitate working with projects that rely on a Makefile to speed up the build.